Ahnfelt/firefly/README.md

 # Firefly
 *Kiss subtyping goodbye!*

+---

-A simple and safe alternative to Java.
+Firefly is a simple and safe alternative to Java.

+---

 *Firefly combines a small set of simple features -- all of which were invented several decades ago.*